Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 Quick Summary: JEE Main percentile shows your position among all test takers, not simple marks.
 A 99 percentile usually means around 200–250 marks, 95 percentile around 160–180, and 90 percentile near 120–140, depending on paper level.
 Percentile is calculated by counting how many students scored equal to or less than you in the same shift, then converting it into a score out of 100.
 The blog explains the formula, marks-percentile table, and why this score decides rank and JEE Advanced entry clearly.

 Candidates are advised to check all details related to the JEE Main 2026 Percentile Calculator available on this page.
 By using the JEE Main Percentile 2026, students can understand their position compared to other candidates who appeared for the exam.
-This percentile helps in knowing overall performance in the exam.
+This percentile helps in knowing the overall performance in the exam.
 It must be noted that the JEE Main rank list 2026 will be prepared using the percentile score and not only raw marks.
 The step-by-step process of using the JEE Main Percentile Calculator 2026 is explained in this article in an easy and clear way.

 Read More: